EmanueleFittipaldi/VectorVulnDetector/README.md

 ## Contact

-If you have any questions or issues with the project, please feel free to open an issue on GitHub or contact us at [your email].
+If you have any questions or issues with the project, please feel free to open an issue on GitHub

 Thank you for using EmbedVulnScan!